YendavAvlis/Log-for-100DaysofCode/README.md

 Today I practice the manipulation of CSS Variables with Javascript...

 Thought: I am feeling mentally tired.
 I must cut some of the things because I am tired!!!
 This is annoying...

+Day 5: 20 December 2022

+Today I have practice some of the most used methods in Javascript such as filter, map, sort and reduce.

+Thoughts: I am ok... :|